michaltakac/michaltakac/README.md

 Before that...

 - I did WebVR at [Decentraland](https://decentraland.org/),
 - helped build apps for startups at [Sleighdogs](https://sld.gs/),
+- experimented with using WebVR for mathematics with [MathworldVR](https://mathworldvr.com) ([won Falling Walls Lab Slovakia 2020](http://fwlslovakia.sk/2020/10/03/fwls-2020-winners/) with this project, profile also at [Falling Walls website](https://falling-walls.com/people/michal-takac/)),
 - founded skateboarding scoring platform [SkateRank](https://skaterank.com/),
-- opened a small hackerspace called QuestSpace which is currently closed and will be transitioned into more scientific, upgraded version of hackerspace,
 - co-founded a startup for house 3D printing Instant House Construction which we decided to abandon,
 - did a small gig at [Veterinary University of Košice](https://www.uvlf.sk/en) developing maintenance management software,
 - founded tracking software Runelytics for an online game Runescape,
 - done some Wordpress stuff for nearly 2 years at HP Publishing s.r.o. who published Boardmag and Dirtbiker magazines in Czech republic and Slovakia,
 - and beside that worked on various small projects.